gXLg/lil-dolbaeb/README.md

 have "side effects" which will modify the values.

-Any value in Lil Dolbaeb is saved internally as a semi-list, which can be in one of three states:
+Any value in Lil Dolbaeb is saved internally as a semi-list, which can be in one of four states:
 * Empty list
 * A single number
 * A list of numbers of any length